 To reach Mount Baldhead’s summit and enjoy panoramic views of the harbor and town, you’ll need to climb 282 stairs.
 While there are benches placed throughout the staircase, it’s still a strenuous climb.
 Once at the top, you can run down the dunes to the beach, but remember that you’ll need to climb back up the dunes, too!

-Cross The River On The Saugatuck Chain Ferry
+Saugatuck Chain Ferry

 The Saugatuck Chain Ferry is the only hand-cranked chain ferry of its kind remaining in the U.S. Originally used to carry horses across the river, it now assists tourists in their trek to Mount Baldhead and Oval Beach.
 The ferry crosses the Kalamazoo River every 15 minutes between Memorial Day and Labor Day.